John Joseph Murphy (rubber planter): Philanthropy

 Murphy was known for his philanthropy towards the local community.
 He also supported education initiatives, healthcare, and welfare projects for plantation workers and their families.

 Recognition

 For his community service and contributions to the Catholic Church, Murphy was awarded the Papal honor Pro Ecclesia et Pontifice.

 The John Joseph Murphy Memorial Higher Secondary School, located in Yendayar, was named in his honor to continue his legacy in education.

 A commemorative plaque recognizing Murphy, McPherson and Raman Kankani's contributions is installed at the nearby Nature Sanctuary Urumbi Hills, a colonial bungalow frequented by the group, currently functioning as a hotel.

 The J.J.
 Murphy Research Centre (JJMRC), dedicated to rubber research, houses a bust commemorating Murphy's pioneering role.

+Other accomplishments

+According to documented records published in the India Rubber Journal and by the Rubber Board, Thattekad near Kothamangalam is regarded as the birthplace of the commercial rubber plantation industry in India.

+The first commercial rubber estate in India was established in 1902 at Thattekad by the Periyar Syndicate, led by Joseph J. Murphy along with J. A. Hunter, H. E. Nicoll, and C. M. F. Ross.
+The plantation was situated in the foothills of the Western Ghats in the erstwhile princely state of Travancore, presently part of the Ernakulam district in Kerala.

+The estate was located near the historic Alwaye–Munnar road, which was frequently used during the British colonial period.
+Between 1902 and 1907, approximately 500 hectares of land were planted with rubber trees in the Thattekad Estate, extending for nearly 15 kilometres along the banks of the Periyar River.

+Joseph J. Murphy initially believed that rubber trees would grow best near riverbanks, influenced by observations of rubber cultivation near the Amazon River in Brazil.
+He later concluded that the crop could also be successfully cultivated in hilly terrain.
+In 1905, ownership of the estate was transferred to the Periyar Rubber Company Ltd., following which Murphy relocated to Mundakkayam.

+The plantation estate and the bungalow constructed there in 1902 are presently owned and managed by the Kottukapally family.
+The colonial-era bungalow has since been renovated, and efforts have been undertaken to preserve its historical legacy for future generations.

 Legacy

 Murphy's pioneering efforts made a lasting impact on India's rubber industry and rural development.

 His grave is visited yearly by the local parish, honoring his memory and contributions to the community.